May 2, 2017

 Friction’s young players are as accomplished in their artistry as they are unpretentious about everything, including performance space.
 While Hearst is beautiful, its three-story atrium and unlocked doors resulted in boomy acoustics and unsuspecting students occasionally wandering in during the performance.
 These quirks contributed to the concert’s charm.

 Composer and UC faculty member Jon Kulpa introduced the premiere of his Negative Expanse with an expression of gratitude so heartfelt that I felt like I was eavesdropping on a toast at a stranger’s wedding reception.
-Partly commissioned by Friction, this work for string quartet and eight-channel electronics is “a sonic journey through a black hole.”
+Commissioned by Friction and the Sounds of Science Commissioning Club — a group that interacted with Kulpa during the compositional process — this work for string quartet and eight-channel electronics is “a sonic journey through a black hole.”
 The players began with one player in each corner of the space’s perimeter.
 To mimic gravitational redshift — an observed reduction in frequency and energy that happens upon falling into a black hole — the pitches and rhythms from the performers were, respectively, flattened and slowed through speakers in the room’s center.

 Then, the ensemble moved closer to the center of the room along diagonal paths, signaling a new musical section and the crossing of the black hole’s event horizon, where relativistic complications happen to space and time.
 Particles of sound scattered throughout the room, and whether they were emanating from the quartet members or the speakers became blurrier.